I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how

-I am an associate professor at the Donald P. Bellisario College of Communications at the Pennsylvania State University.
+I am a full professor at the Donald P. Bellisario College of Communications at the Pennsylvania State University.
 I am also a co-funded faculty member of Penn State’s Institutes of Energy and the Environment.
 Prior to joining the faculty at Penn State, I received my Ph.D. in Mass Communication and a certificate in Interdisciplinary Health Communication from the University of North Carolina at Chapel Hill in 2013 and worked as an assistant professor at Indiana University from 2013-2017.

 Before I went to UNC, I worked in a variety of communications/journalism positions.
 I was a multi-platform broadcast journalist, a freelance magazine writer, a newspaper opinion columnist, and was the director of experiential education and recruitment for the former Indiana University School of Journalism.

 I am also an alumna of Indiana University.
 I hold a B.A.
 (Political Science, 2005) and a M.A.
 (Journalism, 2007) from the place.
 While attending IU as a student, I earned a Big Ten championship and three All-American honors as part of the cross country and track teams.
 Today, though, my running pace is much more leisurely.

-When I’m not researching, teaching, or in a meeting, I enjoy spending time with my husband, Scott, and pug dogs, Gilly and Pancake.
+When I’m not researching, teaching, or in a meeting, I enjoy spending time with my family and friends, going on a run or a hike, and re-watching Grey’s Anatomy for the billionth time.
 I’m currently learning to play the ukulele (a long, ongoing process for the non-musically inclined, but enjoyable nonetheless).